zopefoundation/zc.ngi/src/zc/ngi/README.txt

 =========================

-Network programs are typically difficult to test because they require setting up network connections, clientts, and servers.
+Network programs are typically difficult to test because they require setting up network connections, clients, and servers.
 In addition, application code gets mixed up with networking code.

 The Network Gateway Interface (NGI) seeks to improve this situation by separating application code from network code.
-This allows application and network code to be tested indepenndly and provides greater separation of concerns.
+This allows application and network code to be tested independently and provides greater separation of concerns.

 There are several interfaces defined by the NGI: